 In modern times, it is believed that the carcasses were perhaps merely misidentified large specimens of angler fish or monk fish, which undeniably look similar to what is described in the Canvey Island monsters, but considering we have very little photographic evidence and no bodies it has been debated and discussed to this day.
 Indeed, the few photos supposedly taken of the Canvey Island Monsters are unverified, and a popular alleged photo of the creature which obviously seems to show an anglerfish, has never been positively proven to have been actually of the carcass in question.
 In fact, although photos were allegedly taken of the corpses, these haven’t ever been proven or authenticated, leaving the mystery of what happened to the photos adding more intrigue to the case.
 The site Anomaly Info has said of the photograph conundrum:

-The idea of an angler-fish as the identity of the unknown carcass was generally agreed upon with very little to prove it… until the next piece of evidence appeared in 2007, when the 1954 newspaper article “Fish With Feet” and the related photo from a newspaper of an angler-fish were posted together on the internet.
-Both surfaced on the CanveyIsland.org website sometime in 2007 or 2008 as part of an article about the photographer Joseph Overs The "url" attribute must not be empty..
-The article itself is only incidentally related to the tale of the Canvey Island ‘monster,’ as it’s mostly a memory of the character of Joseph Overs himself; but included with the article is a picture of the 1954 “Fish With Feet” newspaper clipping and the angler-fish picture, both attributed to Canvey historian Geoff Barsby.
-Barsby has written a number of books on the history of the island, and has been interviewed on television on the topic as well… so he’s the man who would have access to the answers.
-In the website article, the angler-fish picture is captioned as “The only known Photo of the legendary Canvey Island Monster.”
+The idea of an angler-fish as the identity of the unknown carcass was generally agreed upon with very little to prove it... until the next piece of evidence appeared in 2007, when the 1954 newspaper article "Fish With Feet" and the related photo from a newspaper of an angler-fish were posted together on the internet.
+Both surfaced on the CanveyIsland.org website sometime in 2007 or 2008 as part of an article about the photographer Joseph Overs [link here].
+The article itself is only incidentally related to the tale of the Canvey Island 'monster,' as it's mostly a memory of the character of Joseph Overs himself; but included with the article is a picture of the 1954 "Fish With Feet" newspaper clipping and the angler-fish picture, both attributed to Canvey historian Geoff Barsby.
+Barsby has written a number of books on the history of the island, and has been interviewed on television on the topic as well... so he's the man who would have access to the answers.
+In the website article, the angler-fish picture is captioned as "The only known Photo of the legendary Canvey Island Monster.”
 But the article and the angler-fish are presented as separate images; and while the article includes a claim to be from 1954 as part of it, the angler-fish photo has no date associated: so a connection between the photo and the article is only implied.
-In addition, there is no statement of what newspaper either the article or the photo came from, so it’s impossible to verify them… which is the little problem that’s been driving me nuts!
-The article and the photo only count as evidence if they can be shown to be from the right place at the right time, because it’s very possible to fake articles and clippings after the fact of an event.
+In addition, there is no statement of what newspaper either the article or the photo came from, so it's impossible to verify them... which is the little problem that's been driving me nuts!
+The article and the photo only count as evidence if they can be shown to be from the right place at the right time, because it's very possible to fake articles and clippings after the fact of an event.